rkapl/qine/README.md

 ## Terminal support

 I assume you are using terminal emulator like xterm.
-Most modern emulators (Konsole, Gnome-Terminal etc.) support the xterm extension and report as xterm.
+Most modern emulators (Konsole, Gnome-Terminal etc.) support the xterm extensions and report themselves as xterm.

 In that case, you will get things like bash or elvis running pretty succesfully, as QNX has xterm in its terminfo database out of the box.

 However, the definitions are mediocre and do not match the default xterm behavior in some cases (mouse, alt key reporting).
-I suggest to use the xterm definitions `terminfo.tar.xz`, either by copying it to QNX root, or by specifying `TERMINFO` environment variable.
+I suggest to use the Qine's xterm definitions `terminfo.tar.xz`, either by copying them to QNX root, or by specifying `TERMINFO` environment variable.

 In my experience, this will get you up and running with stuff like QED or VEDIT.
 One important thing that will not work is mouse-drag events, so you will not be e.g. able to select text or move scrollbars fluently.
 To overcome this, `qine` comes with QNX mouse reporting emulation.
 Specify `--term-emu` to QINE to get this behavior.
-It will also override the `TERM` variable to something like `xterm-qine`, which is also supplies in our terminfo definitions.
+It will also override the `TERM` variable to something like `xterm-qine`, which is also supplied in our terminfo definitions.

 *Note:* Modern definitions from your box cannot be used, as QNX has some "pecularities", e.g. in where it expects the mouse capabilities to go.

 ## Compilation
 Qine is a standard CMake application.
 You can build it e.g using:

 ```
 cmake -B build-dir
 cmake --build build-dir
 ```

+Python3 and python-lark is required for build.